Customizing the GraphQL Schema

 There are however advantages to providing full definitions for a node type, and bypassing the type inference mechanism altogether.
 With smaller scale projects inference is usually not a performance problem, but as projects grow the performance penalty of having to check each field type will become noticable.

-Gatsby allows to opt out of inference with the @dontInfer
+Gatsby allows to opt out of inference with the @dontInfer type directive - which

 in turn requires that you explicitly provide type definitions for all fields